+'''

-''' configure_curve_callback (domain='', credentials_provider=None) Configure CURVE authentication for a given domain. '''
+configure_curve_callback (domain='', credentials_provider=None)

+'''

 CURVE authentication using a callback function validating the client public key according to a custom mechanism, e.g. checking the key against records in a db. credentials_provider is an object of a class which implements a callback method accepting two parameters (domain and key), e.g.: